CME Mission Statement

 TARGET AUDIENCE:

 Our mission is to provide education, medical consultation, and technical assistance to local, regional, national, and international healthcare programs and providers who work with tuberculosis patients (public/private).
-This includes pulmonologists, radiologists, infectious disease practitioners, nurse practitioners and other associated health professionals.
+This includes pulmonologists, radiologists, infectious disease practitioners, nurse practitioners, and other associated health professionals.

 TYPES OF ACTIVITIES PROVIDED: